 This shows the engagement on each individual post.
 If you select ‘view’, you can see the original post on Google+ to see why the engagement you got was either good or poor.

 This feature allows you to see the time of day that gets the most engagement, as well as any times of day when you are not posting updates.
 It’s good to experiment with the times of your posts, as you may get high engagement during some of the times you might have been neglecting.

 You can view the growth or decline of your followers and the number of circles you are part of, day by day.

 When you click on a particular day, you can see that day’s posts so you can attempt to figure out why there was growth or decline on that day.

-Steady Demand is a very useful analytics tool that will give you great ideas on how you can improve your Google+ presence.
+Steady Demand is a very useful analytics tool that will give you great ideas on how you can improve your Google+ presence and will help you improve the value of Google+ for your business.
 By monitoring your competitors, you can also get an insight into what is working for them so you can adopt some of these changes.

 Friends+Me – Distribute content from Google+ to Other Platforms

 Friends +Me allows you to automatically share content from Google+ to other social networks.
 It does this by checking your Google+ profile and/or page at regular intervals and, if new posts are found, it reposts them to any other social networks you have set up.